-This week, in our series of HR expert interviews, I had the pleasure of talking with HR expert Glenn Jones regarding his experiences gained from a career in HR.
-Glenn is an HR People director and people specialist with commercial and operational experience in HR/People, HR/People Shared Services, HR IT, HR/People Transformation, Project Management and coaching.
+This week, in our series of HR expert interviews, I had the pleasure of talking with HR expert Glenn Jones.
+We discussed his long-lasting career in HR and the experience and knowledge he gained along the way.
+Glenn is an HR People Director and People Specialist with commercial and operational experience in HR/People, HR/People Shared Services, HR IT, HR/People Transformation, Project Management and coaching.
 He is also the author of ‘Human Resources Changes the World.’

-In this interview, Glenn and I discuss his HR career, people transformation, people analytics, and the effects of implementing HR software.
+In this interview, Glenn and I will start by discussing his HR career.
+We’ll proceed to talk about people transformation, people analytics, and the effects of implementing HR software.

-I am a freelance HRD/People/HR Consultant since 2011 consulting to companies such as Bank of America, HSBC, Ecolab, Imperial Brands, AXA XL and Tesco in mostly global roles.
+I am a freelance HRD/People/HR Consultant since 2011.
+My experience includes consulting to companies such as Bank of America, HSBC, Ecolab, Imperial Brands, AXA XL and Tesco, mostly global roles.
 I am a Chartered Fellow of both the CIPD and CIPP, have an MSc in Business and Payroll Management.
-Also, I am the author of “Human Resources Changes the World – How and Why HR and HR Directors Should Step-up as Leaders in the 21st Century.
-I am currently undertaking a DBA in the field of HR.
+I am also the author of “Human Resources Changes the World – How and Why HR and HR Directors Should Step-up as Leaders in the 21st Century.
+Currently, I am also undertaking a DBA in the field of HR.
 So, to say that I am passionate about the area of People and HR is an understatement.

-When I left school at the age of 16 (there is a story there), I only had one real qualification in Commerce, and my very first job was in Engineering.
-However, thankfully, the office manager of the company I was working for asked me one day whether I would be interested in learning about all things HR?
-I looked around the cold garage where I was working, my hands covered in engine oil and the loss of sensation in my fingers, and instantly said yes.
+When I left school at the age of 16 (and yes, there is a story there).
+At that time I only had one real qualification in Commerce, and I took my first job in Engineering.
+However, thankfully, the office manager asked me one day whether I would be interested in learning about HR.
+I looked around the cold garage where I was working.
+With my hands covered in engine oil and experiencing a loss of sensation in my fingers, I instantly said yes.

-My career evolved over the years as I became more and more curious about the People Function, technology, coaching and development, processes and changing the perception of the Function itself.
-I purposely kept learning and taking the good from every situation that I found myself in, moving through 18 different sectors and challenging my experience, knowledge and skills as I went.
+Over the years, my career continued to evolve.
+I became more and more curious about People Function, technology, coaching and development, and processes.
+My desire was to change the perception of the HR function itself.
+I purposely kept learning and tried to take the good from every situation that I found myself in.
+I moved through 18 different sectors and continued to challenge my experience, knowledge and skills along the way.

-I am a great believer in fate, and as you can see from my answer to question 1, it was meant to happen.
+I am a great believer in fate.
+And as you can see from my answer to the first question, I believe it was meant to happen.
 You can also see how passionate I am about People/HR, and I continue to evolve my capability through daily learning.
 For my consulting roles that I do, I use everything from HR COO skills through to purist HR, HR Shared Services, Insourcing/Outsourcing, Systems and Technology, CoEs and Payroll.
 As the roles that I do have also been global, I have been able to work in other countries with globally dispersed teams.

-For most of my time in the last 9-years, I have been utilised by my clients in a turnaround and evolution capacity, e.g. taking poorly implemented global systems, outsourced provisions to third parties, payroll integrations, change management, contract discussions etc. Each time, I have evolved the client’s issues from bad to good/great, leaving a positive outcome for them.
+For most of my time in the last 9-years, I have been utilised by my clients in a turnaround and evolution capacity.
+This included taking poorly implemented global systems, outsourced provisions to third parties, payroll integrations, change management, contract discussions etc. Each time, I have evolved the client’s issues from bad to good/great, leaving a positive outcome for them.
 In addition to this, I have always tried to help the internal teams to improve their capability through coaching and or mentoring.

 Every company that I have worked for or consulted with have been on some sort of transformation journey.
 However, for the last nine years, most of the transformations have been very extensive.
 They have looked at Target Operating Models, Culture Change, System/Technology Changes, Workforce Productivity, Lean Processes and Procedures, Enabling employees to do more with technology, improving ease of use and releasing HR teams to focus on the value-added elements of HR.